 ALES: Not only does Dolores River Brewing Company make some of the tastiest brews in the San Juan region, their woodfired pizzas with mostly local ingredients are perfect after a day on the trails.
 Sip on brewer Andy Lewis’ personal favorite Pale Ale as you watch your pie bake from your bar seat.
 You’ll find a unique beer selection with European influences; plus it’s a prime spot for live music.
 Even Sturgill Simpson once played here.

 TAOS, NEW MEXICO

 TRAILS: We love Taos for its mix of bohemian charm, culture and true grit.
 For some of the best alpine singletrack in the state, hit up the Northside at Taos Ski Valley, or bop over to nearby Angel Fire.
 Maybe book a shuttle for the South Boundary Trail.
 If you’re hanging around the plaza, head for the Rift Valley Trail.
 Out on the Mesa, it’s the Taos Gorge and West Rim Trails.
 Look for mountain sheep grazing along the rim.
-Tres Piedras is a favorite cragging spot west of town, or head south to the John Dewey Bridge.
+Tres Piedras is a favorite cragging spot west of town, or head south to the John Dunn Bridge.
 Hit up Taos Mountain Outfitters for beta.

 Have a match of your favorite trails and ales?
 We’d love to hear about it.
 For more craft beer and good times out and about check out our Killer Weekend section for ideas about where to go, what to do and how to do it.